AdMeynard/BoundaryEffectsReduction/README.md

 ## Overview
 This repository contains all the files necessary to perform the algorithm **BoundEffRed** (Boundary Effects Reduction).
-This is an an efficient forecasting approach for the real-time reduction of boundary effects in time-frequency representations.
+This is an efficient forecasting approach for the real-time reduction of boundary effects in time-frequency representations.

 ![](Results/RTexample.gif)